ertogrul/watson-jam/1-WatsonStudioWorkshop/1-PrepareLab/README.md

 # Task 2.
 Create Watson Studio Instance

-Write **"Watson Studio"** or just **"studio"** in the search pane on the dashboard screen of your IBM Cloud account.
+Write **"Watson Studio"** in the search pane on the dashboard screen of your IBM Cloud account.
 Click on the search pane or just wait.
 You should see scroll down with a Watson Studio service (the one with a lamp icon).

 ![image-w2-1](../../images/w2-1.png)